 Are There Post-Credits Scenes?

-No, there are no post-credits or mid-credits scenes in Smokin’ Aces.
-Once the credits begin, the story is officially over.
+There are no post-credits scenes in Smokin’ Aces.
+Once the credits begin to roll, the story is officially over.
+Feel free to leave the theater or turn off your television.

 Type of Movie